fashton28/PennAiR-challenge/README.md

 **Task**: find the solid shapes on the grass image and trace their outlines and centers.

-**Approach**: the key observation is that the background dominates the frame, so global statistics describe the background, and each pixel can be scored by how much it deviates from them.
+**Approach**: the key observation is that the background dominates the frame, and each pixel can be scored by how much it deviates from it.

 1. A large median blur (21 px) flattens the grass texture while solid shapes keep their color and edges.
 2. The image-wide median color is taken as the background color, and each pixel gets a distance from it.
-3. The threshold is not a fixed number: it is `median + 8 * MAD` of the distance image, so it adapts to the image's own statistics.
+3.  `median + 8 * MAD` provides a dynamic threshold for the distance image.
 4. A morphological opening removes speckle, and contours with an area filter give the final shapes.

 **Challenges**: a fixed color threshold worked on one image but was fragile.